Sv443-Network/UserUtils/docs.md

 The function will be called with the input value (possibly modified by previous mixins) and possibly a context object.
 When a value for the context parameter is defined in the main generic of the `Mixins` class, the ctx parameter will be required.
 Otherwise it should always be unspecified.

+Mixins with the highest priority will be applied first.
+If two or more mixins share the exact same priority, they will be executed in order of registration (first come, first serve).
+If a mixin has `stopPropagation` set, the chain will immediately stop after it has finished and the value resolution will end there.
+To conditionally apply mixins (enable/disable them), you can switch between returning the input value (effectively disabled) and the modified value based on a condition supplied by the context object.

 Returns a function that can be called to remove the mixin function from the list of registered mixins.
 This is an alternative to providing a `signal` property in the config object, which allows for removing many different mixins from multiple instances with the same `AbortSignal`.